blued-gear/SymfonyLogViewer/README.md

 - **Log Browsing**: View Symfony logs in a user-friendly web interface
 - **Filtering**: Filter logs by log level, error type, and other criteria for easier debugging
 - **Offline**: The log viewer can be fully used offline, locally within your web browser (its just HTML, JS and CSS)
-- **Conveniance**: No need to manually go throw the log lines in a file editor or in the terminal
+- **Conveniance**: No need to manually go through the log lines in a file editor or in the terminal

 _TODOs:_